reflexsc/web/docs/install.md

 Bonus!
 Some of the data in the demo set is the same data used in the [Object documentation](/docs/objects/).
 Additional details on what is supported by the `reflex` command are available in the [Reflex Tools](/docs/reflex-tools/) section.

+When you are done, don't forget to cleanup:

+{% highlight bash %}
+docker-compose down
+{% endhighlight %}

 Next steps, you can investigate our Tutorials:

 * [Reflex Services and Launch Assist](/docs/tutorial-services/)